 Labour history and the arts have long gone hand in hand.
 From the early voices of workers and organizers to contemporary reflections on life and work, poetry has helped shape and tell the story of the labour movement.

-Join us for an evening honouring the legacy of the labour movement in Saskatchewan and the poetry of the working class with Medrie Purdham and Charles Smith.
+Join us for an evening honouring the legacy of the labour movement in Saskatchewan and the poetry of the working class with Medrie Purdham and Barb Byers.

 This event is in partnership with the Saskatchewan Government & General Employees’ Union.
 This event is in-person only and will not be livestreamed or recorded.